-An employee who is a parent or guardian of a child and any court-appointed guardian ad litem of a child who is required to miss work to attend a truancy court hearing may use personal leave for the absence.
+An employee who is a parent, guardian of a child, or court-appointed guardian ad litem of a child who is required to miss work to attend a truancy court hearing may use personal leave for the absence.
 Employees who do not have paid leave available will be docked for any absence required because of the court appearance.